The Best Time Tracking Software for Small Businesses in 2019

 When you know everything there is to know about the tools in our roundup – the most widely recognized time tracking software tools – you can use this information to decide which one to purchase.
 The questions you need to ask yourself after reading these reviews are what, when, and why you need to track time.

 Once you gather this information, you should determine how much you are willing to pay for time tracking software.
-This is why the Buddy Punch time system gives its users a 30-day free trial period to find out if this specific software meets their needs without taking on unnecessary expenses.
+This is why the Buddy Punch time system gives its users a free trial period to find out if this specific software meets their needs without taking on unnecessary expenses.

 For a small business, pricing can be a crucial point, especially considering how variously priced the tools described here are.
 This is why the Buddy Punch time system has set differentiated pricing options – to make it useful for all kinds of businesses no matter how many employees they need to track.